 Although this post has little to do with music, the odds are good that some musical readers will find it useful.

-Chronic low back pain is the most common cause of disability, the largest category of medical expenditure in the US healthcare system, and the system's response to it is a good example of what is wrong with the system.
+Chronic low back pain is the most common cause of disability and the largest category of medical expenditure in the US healthcare system.
+The system's response to it is a good example of what is wrong with the system.

 Treatment consumes about $100 billion a year in the US, 9% of total health care costs, not counting the cost of lost work.
 The fact that more than 200 cures are currently promoted amply shows that only a few can be proven slightly better than no treatment at all -- and only in selected cases.

 Most back pain (80-90%) in otherwise healthy people occurs in episodes naturally limited to less than a few weeks that don't need medical attention regardless of severity.
 When pain remains for more than 3 months, it is called "chronic."
 That's what we are talking about here.

 If you have had cancer, tuberculosis, HIV, or certain other chronic diseases this doesn't necessarily apply to you.